 Welcome to the Center for Human Rights Science

-CHRS members actively collaborate with our human rights partners in two core research domains: the Media and Human Rights Program and the Statistics and Human Rights Program, and Human Rights Program.
+CHRS members actively collaborate with our human rights partners in two core research domains: the Human Rights Technology Program and the Statistics and Human Rights Program.
 Previous research focused on Civilian Casualty Recording and Estimation in Times of Conflict and Post-Conflict/Post-Disaster DNA Identification.
 Please click on the links to the left to find out more about these projects.

-The Center would like to thank the MacArthur Foundation, Humanity United, and the Oak Foundation for generously supporting our work.
+The Center would like to thank the MacArthur Foundation, Humanity United, Oak Foundation, and Open Society Foundations for generously supporting our work.
 We are also grateful for past support from the U.S. National Institutes of Health (NIH) and the U.S National Science Foundation (NSF).